waugustus/CarpetFuzz/README.md

 If you build CarpetFuzz yourself, you need to change Step 1 as following,

+(**Notice**: I've noticed that starting from libtiff v4.5.0, manpages are **no longer** generated during the compilation process.
+I'm not aware of the reasons behind this decision by the developers.
+If you wish to obtain these manpage files, an easy way is to revert to an earlier version.)

 ```
 # Step 1 (without docker)
 # Set the environment